uyuni-project/uyuni-docs/modules/administration/pages/troubleshooting/tshoot-suma-installation-public-cloud.md

  <img src="../../assets/images/partitions.png">

-Because of which data for certain services like tomcat goes missing due to broken symlink.
+Because of this, data for certain services like tomcat go missing due to a broken symbolic link.

 <img src="../../assets/images/broken-symlink.png">